-The SOS program is designed to help UBC graduate students formulate and understand the statistical issues involved in their research projects and is open to all UBC graduate students.
-If you are a graduate student at UBC and are interested in taking advantage of this program, please submit a description of your work outlining your statistical questions.
+The SOS program is designed to help graduate students formulate and understand the statistical issues involved in their research projects and is open to all UBC Vancouver graduate students.
+So, if you are a graduate student at UBC Vancouver and are interested in taking advantage of this program, please submit a description of your work outlining your statistical questions.
 Your project description should be approximately one page in length, should consist of a concise description of your research problem, and a clear indication of the specific statistical issues on which you desire assistance.
 Please use non-specialist language in your description.

 See our sample project descriptions for examples of the type of information we seek: